AlexeyKarz/ML-food101-models/README.md

 # food-models

-**This repository contains models that are built using food101 dataset.
+**This repository contains models that were built using food101 dataset.
 The original source of data is [here](https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/).**

+*Food Vision projects (1,2,3) were built during compleeting the [ZTM course](https://github.com/mrdbourke/tensorflow-deep-learning/tree/main) and modified by me.*

 The projects are: